-Freezing a precise moment of action can be one of the most difficult things we attempt as photographers, even with one of the best professional cameras (opens in new tab).
-While it gets easier with every new generation of cameras that are capable of increasingly impressive burst rates, we reveal our favorite way to guarantee you get the exact moment with a method that works on even our entry-level full-frame mirrorless Canon EOS R (opens in new tab).
+Freezing a precise moment of action can be one of the most difficult things we attempt as photographers, even with one of the best professional cameras.
+While it gets easier with every new generation of cameras that are capable of increasingly impressive burst rates, we reveal our favorite way to guarantee you get the exact moment with a method that works on even our entry-level full-frame mirrorless Canon EOS R.

 In this project I’m going to show you how to capture the exact moment that a sugar cube splashes into a cup of coffee, using 4K video to record the whole sequence in stunning detail, then pulling an image from the video.

-• Read more: best 4K camera for video (opens in new tab)
+• Read more: Best cameras for filmmaking

 Most modern cameras have the ability to record 4K video, and we’re going to utilize this feature to enable us to record all of the action and then extract an 8MP image from the footage.
-While some specialist Canon cameras, like the EOS R5 C (opens in new tab), can shoot 8K, we want to show what is possible with more budget-friendly models like the EOS R that we’re using.
+While some specialist Canon cameras, like the EOS R5 C, can shoot 8K, we want to show what is possible with more budget-friendly models like the EOS R that we’re using.

 Our EOS R has a max burst rate of just 8fps when shooting stills, but by shooting 4K video we can effectively supercharge this to a frame rate of 25fps – more than three times faster!